peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 There are two ways the Certificate Issuer is able to check if a Requestor is part of the federation, these are listed below:

-  - The Requestor adds the Trust Chain JWT header parameter related to itself.
-    This option is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor;
+  - The Requestor adds the Trust Chain JWT header parameter related to itself, as described in Section 4.3. of [OPENID-FED].
+This option is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor.

   - The Requestor doesn't add the Trust Chain in the request.
 The Certificate Issuer MUST start a [Federation Entity